List of works by Jonathan Larson: 1/2 M.T. House

 However, Penny immediately recognizes the corruption and decay around her and resolves to genuinely rehabilitate the orchard.
 She rallies the disaffected residents, leading yoga classes and aerobics sessions to boost morale and prepare them for farming work despite the lack of available land and sunlight.
 Penny approaches Jack Cross to plead for a chance to revitalize the orchard, but Jack refuses, reminding her she had been hired to redevelop the property into a resort, motel, or cineplex—and implying that he would only reconsider if she sleeps with him.
 Furious, Penny retaliates by blowing up the massive satellite dish, restoring sunlight to the estate and reigniting hope for revival.
 The outline ends with the question of whether Penny would ultimately succeed in saving the Dustin Estate.

 A later outline significantly revised the concept.
 Set in a post-apocalyptic 1990s without oil, the story focused on two families, the Hopes and the Paines.
 The Hope family included Daisy and Penny, New Age idealists who fled an urban ghetto; Oliver Wendell, a toddler; and their estranged brother Spike.
 Their father, Earnest Hope, was portrayed as a decorated general from the Gulf War.
 The Paine family, led by President Tom-Tom Paine, was a prominent political dynasty.
-Other characters included Tom-Tom’s daughter Angel, depicted as a skinhead, heroin-addicted singer and a victim of incest, Angel’s boyfriend, Jeremy,a member of the Shubert family who supported Penny’s community work, Reverend Whitey Cross, a closeted evangelist, and Bob and Shirley Hart, an aging, paranoid couple parodying the characters from the television series Newhart.
+Other characters included Tom-Tom's daughter Angel, depicted as a skinhead, heroin-addicted singer and a victim of incest, Angel's boyfriend, Jeremy, a member of the Shubert family who supported Penny's community work, Reverend Whitey Cross, a closeted evangelist, and Bob and Shirley Hart, an aging, paranoid couple parodying the characters from the television series Newhart.

 Musical revues and cabarets

 Throughout the 1980s and early 1990s, Jonathan Larson wrote and performed in numerous cabaret shows and contributed songs to various musical revues.
-These smaller-scale works served as a crucial proving ground, allowing him to hone his distinctive voice as both a writer and performer, test out new material (some of which was later reused in larger projects), engage directly with topical social and political issues, and build a network within the downtown New York theatre scene.
 Venues like Adelphi University, the Don't Tell Mama cabaret club, and collaborations with peers in groups like Naked Angels provided platforms for this developmental work.

 Shogun

-A cabaret about Angelo Blackthorne (played by Larson), a captain whose crew is shipwrecked on the coast of Japan in 1637.
+A satirical cabaret inspired by the 1980 miniseries of the same name.
+It tells the story of Angelo Blackthorne (played by Larson), a captain whose crew is shipwrecked on the coast of Japan in 1637.
 Through sheer incompetence, Angelo manages to become a shogun.
 It was performed at Adelphi University in October 1980 with lyrics by Nicholas Petron and David Stewart, music by David Stewart and two additional numbers by Jonathan Larson.